stain/jena/jena-fuseki2/jena-fuseki-docker/README.md

 password will be generated.
 You can either check the output of the data loading, or later override the password using `-e ADMIN_PASSWORD=pw123`.

+## Recognizing the dataset in Fuseki

+If you loaded into an existing dataset, Fuseki should find the data after (re)starting with the same data volume (see above):

+    docker restart fuseki

+If you created a brand new dataset, then in Fuseki go to *Manage datasets*, click *Add new dataset*, tick **Persistent** and provide the database name exactly as provided to `load.sh`, e.g. `chembl19`.

+It should be possible to load a new dataset in a running Fuseki server, as long as you don't register it until the data-loading has finished.

 ## Loading with tdbloader

 If you have more advanced requirements, like loading multiple datasets or named graphs, you can